 As part of the Booking.com for Business team, I've helped with the implementation of this landing page, creting front end tools that were useful in other internal projects as well.

 Thew new Scup website was completely revamped, with a modern look and new technologies, leaving WordPress aside in favor of a customized and agile approach.

 I've developed the website with Node.js, Jade, Sass and Gulp, technologies that ultimately brought a lot of speed to the development, and provided extreme organization for future functionalities.

-Scup 50 is a hotsite that collects opinions from fifty professionals and scholars about what the future reserves for social media on 2014.
+Scup 50 was a hotsite that collected opinions from fifty professionals and scholars about what the future reserves for social media on 2014.

 I've developed the entire interface, using technologies as history.pushState and CSS3 animations, providing a fluid navigation.